 Many athletes think their VO2 max is unchangeable, and that this measurement of aerobic capacity is a permanent genetic ceiling and end-all determinant of performance.
 It turns out this is incorrect.
-VO2 max is not fixed, and structured training can significantly improve this key factor, especially if maintained consistently over the long-term.
+Cycling VO2 max is not fixed, and structured training can significantly improve this key factor, especially if maintained consistently over the long-term.
 Let’s take a look at how.

-For more information on power curves and training check out Ask a Cycling Coach Ep 214.
+For more information on how to increase your cycling VO2 max, check out Ask a Cycling Coach Ep 214.

 What is VO2 Max?

 Also known as maximal aerobic capacity, VO2 max means Volume of O2 (oxygen) Maximum and is a measurement of the maximal amount of oxygen your body can effectively consume.

 As exercise intensity rises, your muscles use more and more oxygen to fuel aerobic metabolism.
 Eventually, the muscular demand for oxygen outpaces the cardiovascular system’s ability to deliver it.
 Any increase in workload beyond this point is fueled anaerobically and is only sustainable for very short periods.

 VO2 max can be an important determinant of ability in endurance sports.
 The higher your VO2 max, the greater your capacity to intake and utilize oxygen, and the higher the ceiling of your aerobic ability.